arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 Let's ask Magic Closure:

 > I'm created by `Build` when you give it 2 integer values.
-Since I'm a closure, I will capture their values.
+Since I'm a closure, I can capture their values.
-> Unfortunately, I cannot give you them back as a tuple, since we deliberatelly decided to only rely on functions.
+> Unfortunately, I cannot give you them back to you as a tuple, since we deliberatelly decided to only rely on functions.
 Here's a trick we might use: pass me a function, and I will invoke it providing it exactly the 2 integers you need as parameters.

-Let's talk about the functions we should pass the Magic Closure: what might them look like?<br />
+Let's talk about the functions we should pass the Magic Closure: what should they look like?<br />
-One of them could be a function to get the first value.
-It should be like:
+One of them can be a function to get the first value.
+Something like:

 {% highlight csharp%}
 int FirstOfTwoParameters(int a, int b)